Oklahoma Motorcycle Helmet Laws Guide

 The Weight

-The weight of a helmet makes a big difference to the safety, and any helmets that weigh a pound or less tend to be unsafe.
+The weight of a helmet makes a big difference in safety, and any helmet that weighs a pound or less tends to be unsafe.
 The guidelines specify that a good helmet should weigh 3 pounds at least.
 Comfort is essential, so you do not want a helmet that is too heavy, but you need something with a bit of weight because it will offer more protection.

 Design and Style

 The guidelines do not allow anything to extend more than two-tenths of an inch from the helmet because this can be unsafe.
 When you are looking for helmets, avoid anything that has spikes or other similar things protruding from it.
-Beyond that, you need to make sure that the helmet is comfortable, so make sure that you try on plenty of different types and find a helmet that fits perfectly.
+Beyond that, you need to make sure that the helmet is comfortable, so make sure that you try on plenty of different types until you find one that fits perfectly.

 All helmets that meet the safety guidelines will have a ‘DOT’ sticker.
 If you cannot find this sticker, do not buy the helmet because it has not been certified as safe by the Department of Transportation.